 - It occasionally has the ability to generate significantly more profits than other tactics.

-This is due to the fact that users that pay to utilize your app service will spend time there.
+This is due to the fact that users who pay to utilize your app service will spend time there.
 They are unlikely to want to quit paying for access if this involves input.
 And be aware that a fascinating app with a distinct function and positive user experience reinforces the app subscription model the best.

-Data monetization
+Data Monetization

 Numerous factors make large app audiences beneficial.
 One of these is that each time a user uses your software, they provide some sort of data.